mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-21-Directory-Recovery-Backup-and-Operational-Resilience/README.md

 - Performing regular recovery exercises
 - Reviewing privileged access after recovery

+---

 ## Lessons Learned

-- Directory recovery readiness starts with health validation.
+- Directory recovery readiness starts with health validation
-- Backups should not be treated as complete if replication is unhealthy.
+- Backups should not be treated as complete if replication is unhealthy
-- System State Backup is important for Active Directory recovery preparation.
+- System State Backup is important for Active Directory recovery preparation
-- GPO backups preserve security and identity-related configuration.
+- GPO backups preserve security and identity-related configuration
-- AD inventory exports provide useful recovery reference data.
+- AD inventory exports provide useful recovery reference data
-- Privileged group membership must be documented before a recovery event.
+- Privileged group membership must be documented before a recovery event
-- IAM automation scripts are operational assets and should be preserved.
+- IAM automation scripts are operational assets and should be preserved
-- Recovery runbooks make recovery steps repeatable and easier to hand off.
+- Recovery runbooks make recovery steps repeatable and easier to hand off
-- Operational resilience is part of identity security.
+- Operational resilience is part of identity security
-- A recoverable IAM environment is stronger than one that is only configured correctly.
+- A recoverable IAM environment is stronger than one that is only configured correctly

+---

-## What I Would Do Differently
+## What I Would Do Differently in Production

 In a production or government-regulated environment, I would expand this recovery workflow beyond a single lab backup disk.